AILab-CVC/SEED/README.md

 ## News

 **:beers: We are actively looking for self-motivated interns.
 Please feel free to reach out if you are interested. :beers:**
+- [x] **2024-04-27** :hugs: We have released an upgraded version [SEED-X](https://github.com/AILab-CVC/SEED-X/tree/main) based on continuous visual embeddings, which supports multi-granularity comprehension and generation.
 - [x] **2024-02-24** :hugs: We have released the **training code** of SEED-LLaMa, including SEED tokenizer, Multimodal LLM pretraining and instruction tuning.
 Our Multimodal LLM training codebase supports 1. large-scale multi-node training with deepspeed 2. highly-efficient multiple training datapipes.
 - [x] **2024-01-16** :star_struck: Our SEED-LLaMA ([arXiv](https://arxiv.org/abs/2310.01218)) has been accepted by **ICLR 2024** ([OpenReview](https://openreview.net/forum?id=0Nui91LBQS)), see you in Vienna!
 - [x] **2023-11-03** :hugs: We have released the demo of [seed-llama-v2-1](https://c0c18bb50ca9b78b8f.gradio.live/), and the quality of generated images has been greatly improved, feel free to use it by yourself.